PythonPredictions/cobra/docs/source/tutorial.rst

     evaluator.plot_cumulative_response_curve()

-Additionally, we can also compute the DataFrame needed to plot the so-called Predictor Insights Graphs (PIGs in short):
+Additionally, we can also compute the output needed to plot the so-called Predictor Insights Graphs (PIGs in short).
+These are graphs that represents the insights of the relationship between a single predictor (e.g. age) and the target (e.g. burnouts).
+This is a graph where the predictor is binned into groups, and where we represent group size in bars and group (target) incidence in a colored line.

 .. code-block:: python